olahol/express-chrome-logger/README.md

 ## Install

-Install the chrome extension from the [chrome webstore](https://chrome.google.com/webstore/detail/chrome-logger/noaneddfkdjfnfdakjjmocngnfkfehhd), or use **Firefox Nightly** which now natively supports the chrome logger! :clap:
+Install the chrome extension from the [chrome webstore](https://chrome.google.com/webstore/detail/chrome-logger/noaneddfkdjfnfdakjjmocngnfkfehhd), or use **Firefox Developer Edition** which now natively supports the chrome logger! :clap:

 ```bash
 $ npm i express-chrome-logger --save